The Bible in Basic English (BBE) — Annotated History & Bibliography

 Key Features & Translation Approach

-• Basic English framework (C. K. Ogden): 850 core words + ~150 additional terms → ~1,000-word working vocab.
+• Basic English framework (C. K. Ogden): 850 core words + ~150 additional terms → ~1,000-word working vocabulary.

 • Made from Hebrew & Greek, with committee oversight (Orthological Institute and Cambridge University Press Syndics).